simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.md

 - Email client (Microsoft Outlook, Apple Mail, Gmail, etc.)
 - Applications (Microsoft Office, Adobe Creative Suite, etc.)

+<br/><br/>

 ## Step 4: Scan Your Device for Malware

+- Run a malware scan on your device to check for any malicious software that may have been installed
+- Malware can include viruses, worms, Trojans, and other types of malicious software that can compromise the security of your device and data
+- Use a trusted antivirus software that is up to date to scan your device for malware
+- Run a full system scan and follow the instructions provided by your antivirus software to remove any malware that is detected
+- Scan any external devices, such as USB drives, that you've used with the compromised device
+- External devices can often carry malware that can infect your device, so it's important to scan them before using them with your device
+- Keep your antivirus software updated to protect your device from the latest malware threats
+- Consider using additional security software, such as a firewall or anti-spyware software, to provide further protection against malware and other security threats
+- Be cautious when downloading or installing software from the internet, and only download from trusted sources to avoid malware infections

 Run a malware scan on your device to check for any malicious software that may have been installed.
 Malware can include viruses, worms, Trojans, and other types of malicious software that can compromise the security of your device and data.